HEAP-Lab-VT/ASIC-DEFLATE-for-memory/README.md

 ## Testing

 Before running tests, put at least one benchmark file in the `testBenchmarks` directory.
-To appropriately measure performance for memory compression, we recommend using memory dumps from a variety of programs with a substantial memory footprint.
+Any file will do, but to appropriately measure performance for memory compression, we recommend using memory dumps from a variety of programs with a substantial memory footprint.
 The files will automatically be split into 4KiB pages, and pages of all zeros will be dropped.
 Performance results such as compression ratio and throughput will vary depending on the benchmarks used.
 If the directory is empty, no tests will be run.

 Note: Currently, LZ and Huffman may not be tested individually with Gradle tasks.